-Also on this (stage) we must perform the actions for building up the networks (of positive force and deep awareness, such as the yogas for eating, sleeping and waking), and in between sessions be mindful of (viewing everything in a) pure (form, such as ourselves and all others as meditational deities, our surroundings as a mandala palace, and so forth.
+Also on this (stage) we must perform the actions for building up the networks (of positive force and deep awareness, such as the yogas for eating, sleeping and waking), and in between sessions be mindful of (viewing everything in a) pure (form, such as ourselves and all others as Buddha-figures, our surroundings as a mandala palace, and so forth.
 Likewise we must) recite the (pertinent) mantras, make offerings, and perform the rituals of the torma offering cake.
 Since we need to build up (the impressions of) all these, in fact, on our mental continuums at their appropriate occasions, while remaining ever mindful of the meanings of this (point) and that, without letting ourselves just merely recite the words (of the ritual texts and mantras mindlessly), then I beg you, please, why not take pleasure (in so doing)?

-How To Visualize in Tantra Practice
+How to Visualize in Tantra Practice

-Then, as it is very important to know well how to meditate with absorbed concentration on (ourselves as) the meditational deities during the actual fundamental part (of our sessions), let me say a little about how to do that.
+Then, as it is very important to know well how to meditate with absorbed concentration on (ourselves as) the Buddha-figures during the actual fundamental part (of our sessions), let me say a little about how to do that.
 It will be easier to develop certainty about how to meditate on this, in fact, if we know (beforehand) what the absorbed concentration is like that we wish to have developed when we have finished accustoming ourselves to meditating on the generation stage.
 Therefore, if we ask what do we wish to have developed, (it is like this).

-By meditating now on (ourselves as having) the bodily colors, hand implements, jewelry and garb (of all the deity figures) of the supported (mandala), as well as (having all the details) of the supporting (mandala of the palace and its surroundings) – in short, on (our having all) the aspects of their colors and shapes – then at the conclusion (of our training) we wish to have actualized ourselves appearing clearly (in our meditation) as all of these, in toto and simultaneously, in one state of absorbed concentration.
+By meditating now on (ourselves as having) the bodily colors, hand implements, jewelry and garb (of all the figures) of the supported (mandala), as well as (having all the details) of the supporting (mandala of the palace and its surroundings) – in short, on (our having all) the aspects of their colors and shapes – then at the conclusion (of our training) we wish to have actualized ourselves appearing clearly (in our meditation) as all of these, in toto and simultaneously, in one state of absorbed concentration.
 This is the meditation (toward which we need to aspire on the generation stage).

 Therefore, we must train by focusing first on one focal basis (out of this entire visualization).
 For that, if we train by focusing (first), for instance, on (visualizing ourselves as) the main central figure (of the mandala) and ask how to train, (it is like this).